Alzheimer's Disease

-Alzheimer's is characterised by premature death of neurons, resulting in a neurodegenerative process that manifests itself at the brain level by the presence of neurotic plaques in the form of β-amyloid deposits and neurofibrillary balls formed by hyperphosphorylation of the Tau protein, which reflects alterations in the cytoarchitecture of neurons.
-At the clinical level, Alzheimer's develops progressively and irreversibly with memory disorder, behavioural disturbances, and psychomotor decline.
+Alzheimer's disease is characterized by the premature death of neurons, leading to a neurodegenerative process that manifests itself at the cerebral level by the presence of neuritic plaques in the form of β-amyloid deposits and neurofibrillary tangles formed by hyperphosphorylation of the Tau protein, reflecting alterations in the cytoarchitecture of neurons.
+At the clinical level, Alzheimer's disease manifests progressively and irreversibly with memory impairment, behavioral alterations and psychomotor decline.

-Alzheimer's is a complex, multifactorial disease caused by:
+Alzheimer's is a complex and multifactorial disease caused by:

 1. multiple defects in the human genome